farbs03/kurricula-client/README.md

 ## Running Locally

-In the root directory, you must run:
+To start the server (default port 3001), navigate to the root directory and run:

 ### `npm run dev`

-In the "client" directory, you can run:
+To start the client (default port 3000), navigate to the client directory and run:

 ### `npm start`